 Description

-The entrance elevation faces south and measures six bays wide overall, comprising the two three-bay cottage units.
-The roof is laid in Bangor blue slates in regular courses with dark-toned ridge tiles.
-Two chimneys project from the roof: one at the left-hand extremity, common with the adjoining house to the left, and another on the right-hand gable.
-Both are of red brick with projecting blue-black brick cornices of three courses, surmounted by blocking courses of red brick, each topped with two pots.
+The building is constructed of basalt rubble with roughly squared quoins to the right-hand gable.
+The entrance elevation faces south and is now six bays wide, reflecting the combination of the two former cottages.
+The roof is of Bangor blue slates in regular courses with dark-toned ridge tiles.
+Two chimneys rise from the elevation: one at the left-hand extremity, shared with the adjacent house to the left, and another on the right-hand gable, both constructed of red brick with projecting blue-black brick cornices of three courses, surmounted by a blocking course of red brick and topped with two pots.

-The east elevation presents a blank gable of basalt rubble, much of which is obscured by rough lime mortar.
-A projecting rendered plinth runs along the base.
+The east elevation is a blank gable of basalt rubble, mostly obscured by rough lime mortar, with a projecting rendered plinth to the base.
 The chimney breast, flush with the wall, has been rebuilt in basalt rubble.
-Overhanging eaves feature painted panelled soffits with timber barge boards.
+Overhanging eaves feature painted panelled soffits and timber barge boards.

-The rear elevation comprises the main front block of the two former cottages, treated as one unit, with a long new return to the right-hand side, all single-storey with attics.
-The front block has a slated roof similar to the entrance front, fitted with three modern rooflights.
-Part of the roof sweeps down to form an open porch with tongued and grooved sheeting to the soffit and gable, supported on an angled timber strut.
-The wall echoes the entrance front with new segmental arched red brick block surrounds to the doorway and windows.
+The rear elevation consists of the main front block of the two former cottages treated as one unit, with a long new return to the right-hand side; the building is single storey with attics throughout.
+The front block retains a slated roof similar to the entrance front, with three modern rooflights and a part of the roof swept down to form an open porch with tongued and grooved sheeting to the soffit and gable, supported on an angled timber strut.
+The wall follows the pattern of the entrance front, with new segmental arched red brick block surrounds to the doorway and windows.
 Windows are rectangular timber fixed lights with top-hung vents and projecting concrete cills.
 The door is a new rectangular sheeted timber door with a glazed panel.
 The rear return is of basalt rubble with a natural slated roof and similar window detailing.

-A gravelled driveway runs along the gable of No. 12 between it and the adjacent block to the east, leading to a large tarmac area bounded to the north by a detached basalt rubble garage currently under construction.
-Beyond the garage lies a rear garden.
+The building stands at one end of the terrace block and faces the main road, set slightly back from it with a tarmac access road immediately in front, separated from the main road by kerbstones.
+Facing the terrace row is the heavily wooded demesne of Shane's Castle, bounded by a basalt rubble wall.
+The surrounding area consists of agricultural land.
+A gravelled driveway runs along the gable of No 12 between it and the adjacent block to the east, leading to a large tarmac area bounded to the north by a detached basalt rubble garage currently under construction, with a rear garden beyond.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.